clifle/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 ![login-ui](../assets/copy-token.png)

-The token can now be added to the tutorial profile.
-In the output of the following command you should see that the token column has now an expiry date.
+The token can now be added to the tutorial profile substituting your copied token at the word TOKEN in the following command.
+In the output, you should see that the token column has now an expiry date.

 Command
 :   @@snip [settoken-auth-cmd.sh](../assets/settoken-auth-cmd.sh)